 Males make a cheery, loud konk-la-ree or oak-la-ree during breeding season to draw attention to themselves and warn potential intruders.

 Breeding occurs from early spring through mid-summer.
 Pairs are not monogamous; males may have up to 15 mates at one time.
 The red-winged blackbird nests in cattail reeds or bushes near water, where the female weaves a deep, basket-like nest from plant material.
-Females have 1-3 broods per year and will lay 3-5 eggs with each brood, which they incubate for up to 11 days.
+Females have 1 to 3 broods per year and will lay 3 to 5 eggs with each brood, which they incubate for up to 11 days.
 Males guard the nest with loud calls and displays, or by chasing other male birds away.
 They can spend more than one-quarter of daylight hours defending their territory.
 Young are dependent on females for five weeks after they leave the nest.
 Red-winged blackbirds usually lives for about two years in the wild.
-The oldest recorded red-winged blackbird was 20 years old.